bakabird/symphony/WORKFLOW.md

 ## PR requirements

-- Target the GitHub PR at the `mission` base branch.
+- Target the GitHub PR at the `main` base branch.
 - Ensure the GitHub PR has the `symphony` label.
 - Follow the repo PR template exactly.
 - Use the `pull`, `push`, and `land` skills when they apply.